 Definition of Institutional Investors

-Institutional investors are considered as large market players in the stock market and they possess extensive market knowledge and resources to invest in various investment opportunities which may or may not available to retail investors.
-Since they are considered as big players, therefore, they are subject to fewer regulations from regulatory bodies.
+Institutional investors are considered large market players in the stock market, and they possess extensive market knowledge and resources to invest in various investment opportunities which may or may not be available to retail investors.
+Since they consider big players, they are subject to fewer regulations from regulatory bodies.
 Their act of hefty buying and selling of securities impacts the whole stock market and can result in a change in the stock prices.

 Different institutional investors follow different strategies or plans for investments.
-Since they have a great influence on market forces, they carry out a high level of transactions on primary stock exchanges.
-Institutional investors buy and sell in block trades that are 10,000 shares or more in a one go in comparison to retail investors who invest in round lots i.e. 100 shares or more.
+Since they greatly influence market forces, they carry out a high level of transactions on primary stock exchanges.
+Institutional investors buy and sell in block trades with 10,000 shares or more in one go compared to retail investors who invest in round lots, i.e., 100 shares or more.

 Characteristics of Institutional Investors

-- They are considered as a big fish in the stock market or a large player.
+- They consider as big fish in the stock market or large players.

-- They deal witha significant or large quantity of fund which belongs to their clients.
+- They deal with significant or large funds belonging to their clients.

-- They generally invest or manage assets of the client as per the client’s need and requirement and their risk appetite.
+- They generally invest or manage the client’s assets per their needs, requirements, and risk appetite.

 - They are a separate business unit or legal entity managing clients’ funds.